Essay

 What the Void has to do with this

 Fractalism describes the Void as the open, undetermined space in consciousness that exists before attention is captured and shaped.
 Music can be an entry into that space.
 A piece of music can interrupt the managed loop, bring something unexpected, produce a quality of presence that the algorithmic feed cannot manufacture.
 But when music is fully absorbed into the engagement economy, it loses that function.
 It becomes part of the feed rather than an interruption of it.
-The playlist replaces the Void.
+The playlist fills the space where the Void might have been.
 The algorithm replaces the silence that precedes genuine choice.

 The same two-stage architecture that applies to attention applies here.
 Music captures attention.
 The capture is refined into behavioral prediction and emotional management.
 The result is not more listening.
 It is less freedom.